MicrosoftDocs/azure-stack-docs/azure-stack/operator/azure-stack-help-and-support.md

 For an integrated system, there is a coordinated escalation and resolution process between Microsoft and our original equipment manufacturer (OEM) hardware partners.

 If there is a cloud services issue, support is offered through Microsoft Customer Support Services (CSS).
-If you click **Help** (question mark) in the upper-right corner of the administrator portal, and then click **Help + support**, The Help + Support overvire page will open, where you can submit a new support request.
+You can click **Help** (question mark) in the upper-right corner of the administrator portal and then click **Help + support** to open the Help + Support overview page and submit a new support request.

 If there is an issue with deployment, patch and update, hardware (including field replaceable units), and any hardware-branded software, such as software running on the hardware lifecycle host, contact your OEM hardware vendor first.